dabomb1004/healthai/README.md

 # healthai
 Health AI is my capstone project for the MSIST Program at GWU.
-It uses machine learning models such as CNN, Bagging Classifiers, &amp; SVM to predict the likelihood of having disease based on customer health input
+It uses machine learning models such as CNN, Bagging Classifiers, &amp; SVM to predict the likelihood of having disease based on customer health input.
+You can see a basic demo here (does not include ml models only front facing site): http://107.23.25.147/

+To login use test credentials:
+user: example
+password: Password2020!

 # Installation